10 Fake Movie Props That Seem Real

 Do actors really drink alcohol in movies?

 Some actors might drink alcohol, but most do not.
-To mimic the effect of real alcohol, clear water is often used instead of vodka or gin.
+To mimic the effect of real alcohol, technicians often use clear water instead of vodka or gin.
 For whiskey, they use unsweetened tea or a mixture of water and aerated drinks.
-To replicate the color of wine, pomegranate juice is mixed with blueberries or cranberries.
-Sometimes, water with food coloring is used to simulate liquor.
+To replicate the color of wine, people mix pomegranate juice with blueberries or cranberries.
+Sometimes, they use water with food coloring to simulate liquor.
 Cream soda with food coloring, ginger ale, or epoxy resin can mimic real beer, and non-alcoholic beer is often used as well.

 Fake Drugs Used in Films

-Using fake drugs in movies is challenging because the substitute substances must not harm the actors’ health.
-Since male and female actors have different biological makeups, it’s essential to ensure that the representation and safety of fake drugs are carefully considered.
+Using fake drugs in movies is challenging because filmmakers must ensure that the substitute substances do not harm the actors’ health.
+Since male and female actors have different biological makeups, it’s essential to ensure that they carefully consider the representation and safety of fake drugs.

-When actors appear to snort drugs in scenes, they are often using baby powder, powdered lactose, or vitamin D powder to create the illusion of real cocaine.
-For actors who don’t want to snort these fake substances, special effects are used instead.
+When actors appear to snort drugs in scenes, they often use baby powder, powdered lactose, or vitamin D powder to create the illusion of real cocaine.
+For actors who don’t want to snort these fake substances, the team uses special effects instead.

-When drugs are injected with needles, prosthetic makeup is applied to the skin, and food colouring is placed inside the needle, which is then injected into props or containers.
+When actors inject drugs with needles, they apply prosthetic makeup to the skin, and they place food coloring inside the needle, which they then inject into props or containers.

 Fake Body Parts